gojimmypi/gojimmypi.github.io/_posts/2022-05-07-Tigard-JTAG-SingleStep-Debugging-ESP32.md

 A simple matter of unplugging the Tigard for a few moments, and plugging it back in was the soluton.

-A successful Tigard JTAG test looks like this:
+A successful Tigard JTAG test then looks like this:

 ```
 C:\Users\gojimmypi\AppData\Local\VisualGDB\EmbeddedDebugPackages\com.sysprogs.esp32.core\bin\openocd.exe -c "gdb_port 52516" -c "telnet_port 52514" -f interface/tigard.cfg -c "adapter_khz 29500" -f target/esp32.cfg -c "echo VisualGDB_OpenOCD_Ready"